COURAGE & CONFIDENCE - ST MADELEINE SOPHIE BARAT

 WRITER IN RESIDENCE AT SACRED HEART

 Here at Sacred Heart, we are lucky enough to have our very own Writer in Residence, Susan Mulholland.
-Susan has an English Literature degree and a Master's in Film from Newcastle University.
-She worked at Northern Stage for 22 years as Deputy Director of Participation and at the same time developed her career as a playwright specialising in children's theatre.
-She is now a freelance playwright and creative producer: her work has been staged locally and nationally with a variety of established theatre companies.
-She also develops narratives for large scale outdoor events such as Enchanted Parks, 11 Arches Park and last year’s Saturnalia festival along Hadrian’s Wall.
+Susan has an English Literature degree from Leeds University and a Master's in Film from Newcastle University.
+She is a freelance playwright and creative producer: her work has been staged locally and nationally with a variety of theatre companies.
+Susan also develops narratives for large scale outdoor events such as Enchanted Parks, 11 Arches Park and last year’s Saturnalia festival along Hadrian’s Wall.
 She is currently managing the creative programme celebrating The Angel of the North’s 25th Birthday.

 Miss MacKay | Teacher of 7A

 “The informal nature of the sessions has allowed the girls to have a huge amount of fun with the activities despite COVID restrictions- so I can only imagine what would be possible if we were able to explore more ideas.

 As their class teacher, it has been fascinating for me to see their personalities shine through in their ideas, and many students I often don't hear from as much in lessons are willing to act out ideas creatively.
 This has then helped my planning as I have been able to call upon these students for ideas in their normal English lessons.”

 “The girls love to discuss what they’re watching/reading at the start of the lesson.
 My class is very keen on reading, so it is a great creative outlet for them!

 The freedom of Susan’s sessions offers relief from more restrictive assessment style activities, but also hugely supports our curriculum and future subjects they could choose to take in their later years.